Last Updated on September 18, 2025 by Kate Noble

 39. Walk Dubai Canal

 Who said you couldn’t walk in Dubai?
-(I think I actually did in another post so I take that back!!)
-Another recent addition to the landscape of Dubal is the Canal.
-It’s crazy to think this didn’t exist when we moved here and just shows that there’s nothing that’s not possible in Dubai.
+(I think I actually did in another post, so I take that back!).
+It’s crazy to think Dubai Canal didn’t exist when we moved to Dubai, and it just shows that everything is possible here.
 To take in the skyscrapers of Business Bay and Downtown, a walk around the Canal is a great activity.

 Dubai Canal